Eritrean survives suspected racist shooting in Germany | DW | 23.07.2019

 A shooting in the central German town of Wächtersbach left a 26-year-old Eritrean wounded, with the shooter fleeing the scene.
 On Monday afternoon, police found the "apparently lifeless" body of the suspected shooter in a car in the neighboring town of Biebergemünd.
 The man was taken to the local hospital and soon died.

-"We are currently working on the assumption of a very clear xenophobic motive," a spokesman for Frankfurt state prosecutors said on Tuesday, adding that the victim, currently in a stable condition in hospital, was chosen "because of his skin color," and that the dead suspect had been seeking out a victim.
+"We are currently working on the assumption of a very clear xenophobic motive," a spokesman for Frankfurt state prosecutors said on Tuesday, adding that the victim, currently in a stable condition in hospital, was chosen "because of his skin color."

-A search of the man's home confirmed suspicions of a racist motive, a spokesman said, without naming any more details.

 Authorities did not say how the 55-year-old lost his life, but stressed that "the death of the suspected shooter was not caused by police forces."
 According to a report in Germany's Der Spiegel magazine, who was a German national, killed himself.